jkelley-blackboard/SIS-Integration-Field-Mapping-Scripts/data_models/README.md

 # Blackboard SIS Custom Field Mapping Reference

-This document provides examples of how to access data fields in Blackboard SIS custom mapping scripts using the Java Map syntax.
+This document provides **not entirely tested** examples of how to access data fields in Blackboard SIS custom mapping scripts using the Java Map syntax.

 ---